-Phosphorus was measured at 2.739 μg/L in October of 2020 (technically this sampling date is outside of the recommended sampling period, which is recommended the first week of September).
+Phosphorus was measured at 0.4823 μg/L in August of 2021.
 This value is characteristic of lakes with high water quality, according to the U.S. EPA ecoregion criteria.
 Most total phosphorus results collected prior to 2020 were below the detection limit at the lab used by MiCorps (denoted in orange).
-The few samples that had reportable values from 2004 to 2019 were more than the value observed in 2020.
-Phosphorus is likely decreasing on the Torch Lake's north basin.
+The few samples that had reportable values from 2004 through 2020 were more than 2021.
+Phosphorus is likely continuing to decrease on the Torch Lake's north basin.

-Little change has occurred in the transparency of Torch Lake's north basin since 1990.
+Transparency readings were much deeper than normal on Torch Lake's north basin.
 The transparency readings have always characterized Torch Lake's north basin as oligotrophic.